 Telemetry

-xronos provides several mechanisms for collecting telemetry data to gain insight into an application.
+The Xronos SDKs provide several mechanisms for collecting telemetry data to gain insight into an application.

 Enabling Telemetry